sethusaim/Scania-Truck-Failure-Prediction-Azure/README.md

 ### Technical Aspects of the Project

 As discussed, the client will send multiple set of files in batches at a given location.
-After signing the data sharing agreement, we create the master data management which is nothing but the schema training json file and schema prediction json (this is be used for prediction data).
+After signing the data sharing agreement, we create the master data management which is nothing but the schema training json file and schema Prediction json (this is be used for Prediction data).
 We have divided the project into multiple modules, for high level understanding some of them are

 #### Training Validation
 In this module,we will trigger the training validation pipeline,which will be responsible for training validation.
 In the training validation pipeline,we are internally triggering some of the pipelines, some of the internal function are
  - Training raw data validation - This function is responsible for validating the raw data based on schema training json file, and we have manually created a regex pattern for validating the filename of the data.
 We are even validating length of date time stamp, length of time stamp of the data.
-If some of the data does not match the criteria of the master data management, if move that files to bad folder and will not be used for training or prediction purposes.
+If some of the data does not match the criteria of the master data management, if move that files to bad folder and will not be used for training or Prediction purposes.

  - Data Transformation - Previously, we have created both good and bad directory for storing the data based on the master data management.
 Now for the data transformation we are only performing the data transformation on good data folder.
 In the data transformation, we replace the missing values with the nan values.